The pH of Tap Water in Georgia, USA

 PH of Tap Water in Georgia, USAImage source: Flickr

-See also The pH of HEPES in Water: A Comprehensive Guide
+See also The pH of Methanol in Water: Understanding the Complexities

 The ideal pH range for drinking water is between 6.5 and 8.5, as recommended by the Environmental Protection Agency (EPA).
 This range is considered safe for human consumption and helps to prevent corrosion of pipes and the leaching of metals.